casanet/remote-server/README.md

 and in the local server, it will be converted back to an HTTP request and authentication and handled like each other HTTP request.

-One remote server can manage and redirect API calls to many local servers, the redirection to correct local server is based on valid users list of eatch local server, all email accounts in that list verified by the remote server with registration code, before adding them to the collection or added manualy by remote server administrator.
+One remote server can manage and redirect API calls to many local servers, the redirection to correct local server is based on valid users list of each local server, all email accounts in that list verified by the remote server with registration code, before adding them to the collection or added manually by the remote server administrator.

 If the user email exists in more then one local server valid users you will need in login request to select a local server to try redirect to.